-A popular and enduring planned gift is the charitable bequest.
+A popular and enduring planned gift is a simple charitable bequest, which is a gift made through your will.
 Bequests are popular because they give you the opportunity to leave a lasting legacy.
 When you make a charitable bequest, you retain full use of your property during life, so there is no disruption of your lifestyle and no immediate out-of-pocket cost.

 To make a bequest, simply direct that part of your estate passes directly to your favorite charities.
 Since a charitable bequest can take many forms, you have remarkable flexibility in how you make this designation.
 For example, you can leave...